wkumari/draft-wkumari-dnsop-alt-tld/README.md

    operators of root name servers and to any entity viewing the DNS lookups going to the root nameservers.

-Kumari & Sullivan          Expires May 3, 2017                  [Page 3]

-Internet-Draft               Reserve ALT TLD                October 2016

 3. The ALT namespace

-   This document reserves the ALT label, using the [RFC6761] process, for use as a pseudo-TLD.
+   This document reserves the <TBD> label, using the [RFC6761] process, for use as a pseudo-TLD.
 This creates an unmanaged sandbox namespace.
-The ALT label MAY be used in any domain name as a pseudo- TLD to signify that this is an alternate (non-DNS) namespace.
+The <TBD> label MAY be used in any domain name as a pseudo-TLD to signify that this is an alternate (non-DNS) namespace.

-   Alternate namespaces should differentiate themselves from other alternate namespaces by choosing a name and using it in the label position just before the pseudo-TLD (ALT).
-For example, a group wishing to create a namespace for Friends Of Olaf might choose the string "foo" and use any set of labels under foo.alt.
+   Alternate namespaces should differentiate themselves from other alternate namespaces by choosing a name and using it in the label position just before the pseudo-TLD (<TBD>).
+For example, a group wishing to create a namespace for Friends Of Olaf might choose the string "foo" and use any set of labels under foo.<TBD>.

    As they are in an alternate namespace, they have no significance in the regular DNS context and so should not be looked up in the DNS context.
-Some of these requests will inevitably leak into the DNS context (for example, because of clicks on a link in a browser that does not have a extension installed that implements the alternate namespace resolution), and so the ALT TLD has been added to the "Locally Served DNS Zones" ( [RFC6303]) registry to limit how far these flow.
+Some of these requests will inevitably leak into the DNS context (for example, because of clicks on a link in a browser that does not have a extension installed that implements the alternate namespace resolution), and so the <TBD> TLD has been added to the "Locally Served DNS Zones" ( [RFC6303]) registry to limit how far these flow.

-   Groups wishing to create new alternate namespaces MAY create their alternate namespace under a label that names their namespace under the ALT label.
+   Groups wishing to create new alternate namespaces MAY create their alternate namespace under a label that names their namespace under the <TBD> label.
 They SHOULD choose a label that they expect to be unique and, ideally, descriptive.
-There is no IANA controlled registry for names under the ALT TLD - it is an unmanaged namespace, and developers are responsible for dealing with any collisions that may occur under .alt.
-Informal lists of namespaces under .alt may appear to assist the developer community.
+There is no IANA controlled registry for names under the <TBD> TLD - it is an unmanaged namespace, and developers are responsible for dealing with any collisions that may occur under .<TBD>.
+Informal lists of namespaces under .<TBD> may appear to assist the developer community.

-   [Editor note (to be removed before publication): There was significant discussion on an IANA registry for the ALT namespace - please consult the lists for full thread, but the consensus seems to be that it would be better for the IETF / IANA to not administer a registry for this.
+   [Editor note (to be removed before publication): There was significant discussion on an IANA registry for the <TBD> namespace - please consult the lists for full thread, but the consensus seems to

+Kumari & Sullivan          Expires May 4, 2017                  [Page 4]

+Internet-Draft              Reserve <TBD> TLD               October 2016

+   be that it would be better for the IETF / IANA to not administer a registry for this.
 It is expected one or more unofficial lists will be created where people can list the strings that they are using. ]

-   Currently deployed projects and protocols that are using pseudo-TLDs may decide to move under the ALT TLD, but this is not a requirement.
-   Rather, the ALT TLD is being reserved so that current and future projects of a similar nature have a designated place to create alternate resolution namespaces that will not conflict with the regular DNS context.
+   Currently deployed projects and protocols that are using pseudo-TLDs may decide to move under the <TBD> TLD, but this is not a requirement.
+Rather, the <TBD> TLD is being reserved so that current and future projects of a similar nature have a designated place to create alternate resolution namespaces that will not conflict with the regular DNS context.

-Kumari & Sullivan          Expires May 3, 2017                  [Page 4]

-Internet-Draft               Reserve ALT TLD                October 2016

 3.1.
-Choice of the ALT Name
+Choice of the string

-   A number of names other than "ALT" were considered and discarded.
+   The first 12 versions of this document suggested the use of the stirng .ALT.
+The authors still think that this is a short, clear string, clealy expressing that this is an ALTernate resolution context, but any clear, consise, human-readable term will work.
 In order for this technique to be effective the names need to continue to follow both the DNS format and conventions (a prime consideration for alternate name formats is that they can be entered in places that normally take DNS context names); this rules out using suffixes that do not follow the usual letter, digit, and hyphen label convention.
+   The WG will need to select a name, and the authors will replace the string <TBD> with the selected name.

 4. IANA Considerations

-   The IANA is requested to add the ALT string to the "Special-Use Domain Name" registry ([RFC6761], and reference this document.
+   The IANA is requested to add the <TBD> string to the "Special-Use Domain Name" registry ([RFC6761], and reference this document.
 In addition, the "Locally Served DNS Zones" ([RFC6303]) registry should be updated to reference this document.